openebs/zfs-localpv/README.md

 ## Project Status

-With the release of version 1.2.0, the ZFS-LocalPV is promoted to GA.
-It is ready for the production, see our [adopters](https://github.com/openebs/openebs/issues/2719).
+ZFS-LocalPV was declared GA in Dec 2020.
+Many users are running ZFS-LocalPV in production, see what our [adopters](./Adopters.md) are saying.

 ## Project Tracker